 The recommendations from this guideline have been incorporated into a NICE pathway.
-We have produced information for the public explaining this guideline.
+We have produced a summary for patients and carers.
 Tools to help you put the guideline into practice and information about the evidence it is based on are also available.